-Double-click the data field and type a new entry, but do not press ENTER (Windows) or RETURN (Macintosh).
+Click the data field, type a new entry and press ENTER (Windows) or RETURN (Macintosh).
+The object is modified instantly.

 Many data fields have pop-up menus for selection.
 Press the down arrow and then drag to the selection desired.
+Once you click the option from the pop-up menu, the object is modified.